Simple Copycat Recipes To Make At Home

 Most Popular Copycat Recipes From Restaurants

-I find that most copycat recipes come from fast-food joints or eat-in casual restaurants that offer a specific sauce, appetizer, drink, or dessert on the menu.
+Most copycat recipes come from fast-food joints or eat-in casual restaurants that offer a specific sauce, appetizer, drink, or dessert.

-- Kentucky Fried Chicken, specifically the KFC secret recipe, KFC gravy, and Classic KFC Macaroni Salad are trendy recipes.
+- Kentucky Fried Chicken, specifically the KFC secret recipe, KFC gravy, and Classic KFC Macaroni Salad, are trendy.

 - Tim Hortons recipes are popular, especially the muffins, donuts, soup, chilli, and bagels.